BarathCT/CODSOFT/Task2 (Student Grade Calculator)/README.md

-# 🎯 Number Guessing Game

-A full-stack number guessing game where players try to guess a randomly generated number between 1 and 100.
-Built with **React (Vite)** + **Tailwind CSS** frontend and **Java Spring Boot** backend.
+# 🎓 Student Grade Calculator

+A full-stack web application that calculates total marks, average percentage, and grade based on student scores.
+Built with **Spring Boot (Java)** for the backend and **React + Vite + TailwindCSS** for the frontend.

 ---

 ## 🚀 Features

-- 🎯 Random number generation between 1-100
-- 📊 Limited attempts (10 by default)
-- 🔄 Multiple rounds with "Play Again" option
-- 🏆 Scoring system based on remaining attempts
-- 📱 Responsive design that works on all devices
-- ⚡ Fast performance with Vite
+- 📝 Add Multiple Subjects – Dynamically add or remove any number of subjects with custom names
+- 📊 Real-Time Grade Calculation – Calculates total marks, average percentage, and final grade instantly
+- 🔢 Input Validation – Ensures marks are between 0 and 100
+- 🧠 Smart Grading Logic – Assigns grades from A+ to F based on calculated average
+- ♻️ Reset Functionality – Clear all fields and results with one click
-- 🎨 Modern UI with Tailwind CSS
+- 💡 User-Friendly UI – Simple, intuitive interface built with Tailwind CSS
+- ⚡ High Performance – Fast and responsive frontend powered by Vite
-- 🔒 Robust backend with Spring Boot
+- 🔌 Seamless Backend Integration – Communicates with Spring Boot REST API
-- 📡 REST API communication
+- 🔐 Secure & Robust – Isolated service layer for business logic and validation
+- 🔄 Extensible Architecture – Easy to scale or enhance grading logic or rules

 ---